MFP-led coalition resolves Thai House Speaker dispute with nominee from minority party

 The conservative-leaning Senate, which was appointed by the military following the 2014 coup, could pose a challenge to Mr Pita’s bid for the premiership.

-Already, several MPs and senators have also voiced opposition to Mr Pita as PM, citing MFP’s intention to amend the controversial lese majeste law that protects the monarchy from insult.
+Already, several MPs and senators have voiced opposition to Mr Pita as PM, citing MFP’s intention to amend the controversial lese majeste law that protects the monarchy from insult.

 Thai security forces are on the alert for protests or violence that could erupt as a result of political developments, such as Mr Pita failing to win enough votes to become prime minister, or clashes between groups with opposing views.